joshcamas/moss-painter/README.md

 * Uses jobs to inflate mesh, but this still takes a few seconds in the background

 ## To Do
-* Fix erasing (It literally doesn't work lol)
+* Jobify addition/subtraction
-* Optimize inflation algorithm more
+* Optimize inflation algorithm more (bounds check)
 * Add mesh chunking support
 * Add multi-color support
+* Add support for terrain
+* Add better filtering (material, object, layer)